udemyDevops/CI-CD-with-Jenkins/CI-pipeline/PaaC.md

     - Make sure the SonarQube server SG has a rule to allow port 80 from Jenkins server SG

 #### Pipeline with checkstyle code analysis
-* Pipeline code with checkstyle code analysis [_Jenkinsfile with checkstyle code analysis_](Jenkinsfile-with-checkstyle-codeAnalysis)
+* Pipeline code with checkstyle code analysis [_Jenkinsfile with checkstyle code analysis_](Jenkinsfile-with-checkstyle-codeAnalysis).
+Change the file name to Jenkinsfile and update the values in stages before using this.

     * In Jenkins --> `+ New Item` --> Give a name and select item type as `pipeline` and click ok
-        - Under Pipeline --> Definition --> paste the pipeline script
+        - Under Pipeline --> Definition --> Pipeline script --> paste the pipeline script
         - save --> build now
         - Build history -->  click on the success(/failed) button beside the job number (eg: #1) for job details.
 It will open console output.
             * Change to worksapces --> click on the path --> `target` --> can see the `checkstyle-result.xml` output of code analysis